Grant-Steinfeld/async-adventures-part-1/README.md

 Adventures in Async.
 Part I - Reactive Java Programming for the Impatient

-##How to login to the RedHat Server
+## How to login to the RedHat Server to use Java8 and Maven(mvn) to do the exercises below.

 ssh firstlastname@async.bch.nyc